scala/docs.scala-lang/sips/completed/_posts/2016-06-25-trailing-commas.md

 ## Implementation

-The implementation of trailing commas is a matter of changing some of the implementation of Scala's parser.
+The implementation of trailing commas is is limited to changing Parsers.scala in the Scala compiler.
 An implementation of this proposal can be found at [scala/scala#5245][].

 ## Drawbacks/Trade-offs